top of page

 Some Limiting Factors

-Various limiting factors are critical components.
+For sprinting, various limiting factors are critical components.
 Some of these factors are strength, flexibility, mechanics, coordination, and conditioning.
-Much of the information in my blogs pertain to mechanics, but I hope to make it clear how technical aspects are supported by various physical abilities and often go hand in hand with these abilities.
-I believe it is important for coaches to attempt to assess their athletes early on to try to identify positive physical qualities, as well what mechanics are already being executed skillfully, along with those which are not.
+Much of the information in my blogs pertain to mechanics, but I hope to make it clear how technical aspects are supported by various physical abilities that often go hand in hand with these abilities.
+I believe it is important for coaches to attempt to assess their athletes early on in regard to their physical qualities, and execution of fundamental aspects.
 This should allow the coach(es) to individualize instruction to some degree.
 As coaches, we love to find athletes with a lot of raw ability, but it takes a lot of skill for the coach to effectively nurture those abilities and help to effectively steer the athlete.
 When dealing with youths, age-appropriateness is an important consideration.
 Coaches need to be able to recognize various limitations athletes may have at the varying levels of maturity and developmental stages as they are trying to accomplish various tasks.
-Read my blogs for my take on these matters.
-This very importantly includes recognizing and understanding elite level performances, and identifying areas that even the elite athletes may need to improve upon as well!

 It is important not to underestimate the importance of flexibility.
 For child athletes, their flexibility is most often very impressive, but with maturity, as the muscles and tendons strengthen, flexibility inevitably lessens.
-According to Ralph Mann," The biggest non-genetic factor affecting flexibility, however, is neglect."
+According to Ralph Mann (rest his soul)," The biggest non-genetic factor affecting flexibility, however, is neglect."
 He explained the critical role flexibility plays, stating, "If a sprinter is not flexible enough in their pelvic area to shift their hips forward at Touchdown, then they are forced to "sit back" at foot strike.
 This position not only shifts the body center back (insuring more braking forces) but also presents a "soft" (less rigid) body position which leads to time consuming hip flexion, as well as requiring the hips to move through a longer range of motion (both time and energy wasteful).

-In my mind, gaining an understanding of the movements described in the previous Mann quote, and recognizing their part in the athlete's movement up the track from the start of the race, through initial acceleration and top speed is foundational.
 There are varying degrees of flexibility and ranges of motion demonstrated by successful sprinters.
 Understanding what Mann explained can help coaches identify various methods of compensation athletes may use, as well as help coaches consider strategies to address root causes of various movement issues.
 Left unaddressed, some issues not only can hamper performance, but also can lead to injury.
 It is important to realize that athletes at all levels exhibit compensatory actions related to body structure/development, previous injuries, etc...
 Although I certainly am not an expert in this area, I hope to provide helpful information in some of my blogs.
-I participated in the Altis Apprentice Coach Program this past summer in Atlanta, and it made a huge impression upon me when I saw the attention the athletes got on the therapy tables, getting massages and other forms of body work meant to address various issues that if untreated, could have been problematic.
+The summer of last year, I participated in the Altis Apprentice Coach Program in Atlanta, and it made a huge impression upon me when I saw the attention the athletes got on the therapy tables, getting massages and other forms of body work meant to address various issues that if untreated, could have been problematic.

-There is obviously a significant genetic component to strength, but a major challenge for the coach is to adequately address the static, dynamic, and elastic strength needs, as well as getting the athlete to apply these abilities effectively when sprinting.
-As with flexibility, being able to identify various functional strength needs can be very valuable, and as with flexibility, various functional strength aspects support good technique, ie; joint stability.
+There is obviously a significant genetic component to strength, but a major challenge for the coach is to adequately address the static, dynamic, and elastic strength needs, as well as getting the athlete to apply these abilities effectively to help maximize performances when sprinting.
+Deficiencies in the needed specific power and strength can manifest themselves as collapsing hips, knees and/or ankles during movement up the track.
+Poorly conditioned bodies are also prone to injury.
+As with flexibility, being able to identify various functional strength needs can be very valuable, and as with flexibility, various functional strength aspects support good technique, ie; joint stability, reinforcing the way muscles should fire, etc...
 My "Physical Development" blog covers this as well as conditioning

 How Speed Development Impacts Other Sports

-In a perfect world, I believe that speed training that introduces new aspects to the athletes should occur in the off-season where the athlete doesn't have to be overly concerned with quickly seeing results on the field, court, pitch, etc...
-Having said that, I do believe that the balls, implements, sport specific movements, etc..., need to be adequately incorporated in the speed training even in the off-season, ie; dribbling a basketball, soccer ball, defensive movements, etc...
 My blogs on incorporating speed into specific sports include videos of how some of the fastest athletes in those sports looked during game play.
-Once again, athletes should not lose sight of the primary objective still being to effectively execute the fundamentals of the sport.
+Athletes should not lose sight of the primary objective still being to effectively execute the fundamentals of the sport, however, there often are movement abilities and physical qualities that are parts of fundamental aspects.
 An example is how basketball players are to jump off of one foot under control to shoot a layup after dribbling down the court very fast.
-A fundamental of jumping events in track applies here.
+A fundamental of jumping events in track applies here, as well as to many "jumping off of two feet" scenarios.
 The speed needs to be under control enough to execute the jump effectively, and the last few steps are important for executing this.
 In my " Speed Training for Basketball" blog I go into the details.
-There is also the aspect of preparing the joints, tendons, and musculature for the stresses that an improvement of speed may have when starting, stopping, changing direction, jumping/landing, and achieving top speed during play.
+For injury prevention, there is also the aspect of preparing the joints, tendons, and musculature for the stresses that an improvement of speed may have when starting, stopping, changing direction, jumping/landing, and achieving top speed during play.
 My blogs address this as well.

 My Blogs

-Below are the titles of a series of blogs where I go in depth into particular topics.
+At the top of this page are the titles of a series of blogs where I go in depth into particular topics.
 Most of the blogs, however; are less than a 5-minute read.
-The exception is my The Start is Actually the first Three Steps blog, which is a 9-minute read and pretty much lays the foundation for the rest of the blogs.
+The exception is my The Start is Actually the first Three Steps blog, which is a 9-minute read and along with the Initial Acceleration Beyond the Start blog, pretty much lays the foundation for the rest of the blogs.
 In regard to sports that feature jumping, pivoting, and changes of direction, I suggest first reading my Care for the Knees blog, as it includes valuable information about the possible susceptibility to non-contact ACL Tears and how possibly to help prevent them.
 Even if you first read my Preparing Athletes for Sports That Feature Starting, Stopping, and Changes of Direction blog, you will see how it is necessary to get the information from the other blogs.

 That aside, my suggestion is to read the blogs in the order you see below.
 You'll notice that I have numerous blogs listed before the blogs that describe the particular starting positions.
 This is intentional, in order to give you a good overall view before considering the starting positions.
 You can easily access the blogs using the "Blog" button at the top of this page, then click on each blog that you want to read.
 You will probably have to scroll down to the "Start is Three Steps" blog.
 If viewing this on your phone, click on the three lines in the search box at the top of the page, then click on "Blog".
 I welcome your comments, but I admit, this being a new site, I'm not sure how easy it is to post a comment.
 I plan to check and respond periodically.